buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.6.0 =
+ * Added support for media uploads in BuddyPress activity comment and replies.
+ * Major change in upload experience.
+Dropped plupload in favour of dropzone.js
+ * IMPORTANT: Changed the Upload form template files to accommodate new uploader.
+ * Please check with your theme on staging before upgrading.

 = 1.5.2 =
  * Fixed a notice thrown by php when transient did not return array for the directory size cache.